Also called: Somnambulism

 When Should I Call the Doctor?

-- very regular
+- are very regular

 - cause your child to be sleepy during the day